Application Deadline: 31 May 2019

 - Nine selected from the Society’s top-rated, peer-reviewed geoscience journals, in concert with GSA staff and science editors (approximately one per month) and

-- Three (during October) from abstracts submitted by scientists to the extensive technical program for the GSA Annual Meeting, working in concert with GSA communications and member leaders.
+- Three (during August and September) from abstracts submitted by scientists to the extensive technical program for the GSA Annual Meeting, working in concert with GSA communications and member leaders.

 Earth science research topics may include environmental/natural hazards, climate change, planetary exploration, resources (energy, water, mineral), paleontological discoveries, and much more.